jmbenedetto/best_name/best_name/conventions.md

     - Relex: My main work today.
 Projects and activities I perform as pre-sales for Relex Solutions, a finish supply chain planning software editor.
     - RoverAi: My side project today.
 It is a consulting/technology/data company created with my partner Christian Sandke.
 Here goes projects and contents of our efforts to create a profitable business.
 Client work also goes here, as for DKT.
 ## Naming conventions
-- Base naming convention to apply `YYYYMMDD_AreaName_FileName.xxx`, where:
+- Base naming convention to apply `YYYYMMDD_AreaName_File name.xxx`, where:
 - **YYYYMMDD**: Represents the date the file was created or is intended for use, formatted as:
     - **YYYY**: Four-digit year
     - **MM**: Two-digit month (01-12)